Call Now for a Free Quote

 The Mosquito Lifecycle

-Mosquitoes are most active at nighttime, and they only live for around two weeks.
+• Adults: At this point, they fly off to begin the life cycle anew.
+Mosquitoes are most active at dawn, twilight, and nighttime, and only live for around two weeks.
 However, they can live longer if they have a good food and water supply.
-Mosquitoes are essential pollinators, but they also play other roles in nature: predator and prey.

 How Many Kinds of Mosquitoes Are There?